Key Learning AreasAdd to Favourites

 Our goal is to develop students into independent, resilient learners who are capable of solving problems effectively and resolving conflict.
 Our

-The Key Learning Areas follow the Board of Studies, Teaching and Educational Standards (BOSTES) and offers a rigorous broad-based curriculum, which caters for the individual needs of each student and is incorporated into the IP PYP Learner Profile.
+The Key Learning Areas follow the NSW Education Standards Authority (NESA) and offers a rigorous broad-based curriculum, which caters for the individual needs of each student and is incorporated into the IP PYP Learner Profile.

 The six Key Learning Areas are:

 - Personal Development, Health and Physical Education (PDHPE)

 - Creative Arts and Practical Arts.

 The core academic subjects of English (Literacy), Mathematics (Numeracy), Science, History and Geography (HSIE) are taught through the trans-disciplinary

 approach of the IB PYP by the class teacher, assisted by the teacher’s aide and Learning Enrichment Department,

 who assist students to enable each to access the curriculum and strengthen their skills and strategies.
 Specialist teachers provide expertise